hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 ## HTML / CSS walkthrough

-For this project, we provided a pre-made HTML & CSS template so that the workshop can focus on the JavaScript.
+For this project, we provided a pre-made HTML & CSS template so that you could focus on the JavaScript.

 Moreover, using our template will give you experience in using existing written code.